sigstore/k8s-manifest-sigstore/docs/LATEST_RELEASE.md

+# What's new in v0.4.3

+This release is a minor update to update the cosign version to v1.13.1.

+---

+# Backlog

+---
 # What's new in v0.4.2

 This release is a minor update to update the cosign version to v1.13.0.

----

-# Backlog

 ---